 It was shown in 2007 to undertake the longest non-stop flight of any bird.
 Birds in New Zealand were tagged and tracked by satellite to the Yellow Sea in China.
 According to Dr. Clive Minton (Australasian Wader Studies Group): “The distance between these two locations is 9,575 km (5,950 mi), but the actual track flown by the bird was 11,026 km (6,851 mi).
 This was the longest known non-stop flight of any bird.
 The flight took approximately nine days.
 At least three other bar-tailed godwits also appear to have reached the Yellow Sea after non-stop flights from New Zealand.”

 One specific female of the flock, nicknamed “E7”, flew onward from China to Alaska and stayed there for the breeding season.
-Then on 29 August 2007 she departed on a non-stop flight from the Avinof Peninsula in western Alaska to the near Thames, New Zealand, setting a new known flight record of 11,680 km (7,258 mi).
+Then on 29 August 2007 she departed on a non-stop flight from the Avinof Peninsula in western Alaska to Thames, New Zealand, setting a new known flight record of 11,680 km (7,258 mi).